alexanderfield/vbox-machines/README.md

 2) Spin up two vagrant [2] boxes, one running Kafka, and another running docker.

-Note: Vagrant requires VirtualBox [3].
+Note: Both Packer & Vagrant require VirtualBox [3].
 The script will check for pre-req's and prompt as needed.

 [1] https://www.packer.io